 moderate quantities should be taken.

 The best strategy to hydration is to drink small quantities at regular intervals, instead of greater quantities at a few intervals, and avoid being thirsty.
 The same indication should be followed during board training and physical activity.
-It is also important to begin the activity properly hydrated.
+It is also important to begin the activity properly hydrated.- It would be good for chess players “to train” the quantity of fluid to be

 drunk while playing training games in situations similar to the tournament’s; in